rcgsheffield/Sheffield_RCC_Docs/ronin/projects.rst

 ---------------------------------------

 Object Storage created in the RCC platform has restrictions on its access.
-The key restrction is that you will be required to log into the university VPN to access this storage regardless of if you are at or away from the campus network.
+The key restriction is that you will be required to log into the university VPN to access this storage regardless of if you are at or away from the campus network.

 .. note::
     More details on how to access storage to come